 - Diabetic ketoacidosis.
 This occurs when, in the absence of insulin and hence the inability metabolise glucose, the body uses fat as an alternative fuel source.
 This results in a build-up of acids in the blood called ketones.
 High blood ketone levels can be fatal if not corrected with medical treatment.
-Signs and symptoms include: nausea, vomiting, abdominal pain, and breath that smells sweet/fruity
+Signs include nausea, vomiting, abdominal pain, and breath that smells sweet/fruity.

 - Low blood glucose (hypoglycaemia): Blood glucose levels can drop for many reasons, eg: missing a meal, injecting too much insulin, or over-exercising.
-Signs and symptoms of hypoglycaemia include: sweating, shakiness, weakness, hunger, dizziness, headache, blurred vision, slurred speech, drowsiness, confusion, and possibly seizures.
-Hypoglycaemia requires immediate attention because if left untreated leads to loss of consciousness.
+Signs of hypoglycaemia include sweating, shakiness, weakness, hunger, dizziness, headache, blurred vision, slurred speech, drowsiness, confusion, and possibly seizures.
+Hypoglycaemia requires immediate attention because if left untreated it leads to loss of consciousness.
 Drinking or eating something sweet/sugary will help to correct a low blood glucose level.
-Carrying a source of sugar at all times is recommended as is carrying an emergency injection of glucagon, which is a hormone that stimulates the release of sugar into the blood
+Carrying a source of sugar at all times is recommended as is carrying an emergency injection of glucagon, which is a hormone that stimulates the release of sugar into the blood.

 - High blood glucose (hyperglycaemia): Eating too much or not taking enough insulin can result in a blood glucose level that is too high.
-Signs and symptoms of hyperglycaemia include: frequent urination, increased thirst, dry mouth, blurred vision, fatigue, and nausea.
+Signs of hyperglycaemia include frequent urination, increased thirst, dry mouth, blurred vision, fatigue, and nausea.
 Hyperglycaemia requires correction using an insulin shot or via an insulin pump.

-The goal of treatment for type 1 diabetes is to keep blood glucose levels as close to normal as possible, ie: daytime blood glucose levels before meals 3.9–7.2 mmol/L and no higher than 10 mmol/L two hours after meals.
-To achieve these goals, a combination of treatment approaches is required, including:
+The goal of treatment for type 1 diabetes is to keep blood glucose levels as close to normal as possible.
+To achieve this, a combination of treatment approaches is required, including:

 - Maintaining a healthy bodyweight.